Henry8r8w/Self-Study-Notes/Digital Design and Hardware/CSE 369 - UofWa/L4_Sequential Logic.md

 	q <= d;
 endmodule
 ```
+The difference between D-flip flop and register
+- D flipflop is a single bit storage unit

+- Register is the multiple flipfloper together, a multiple bit storage unit

 ### Critical Path
 - The critical path is the longest delay between any two registers in a
 circuit (Reg - CL - CL - CL - Reg)